shahedfardous/parentalControlDNSAPI/README.md

 ### Monitoring
 The application provides health check and system status endpoints for monitoring integration.

-## License

-This project is provided as-is for educational and personal use.
-Please ensure compliance with domain list sources and local regulations when deploying.

 ## Support

 For issues and questions: